silverbulletmd/silverbullet/docs/Completion.md

 * Global functions and variables
 * API namespaces (`editor.`, `space.`, `index.`, etc.)
 * Table fields and methods
+* Function signatures and one-line documentation when the API provides metadata; selecting a documented function reveals its complete source-backed API documentation in an adjacent information panel

+Ctrl-click or Cmd-click a Lua-defined function to navigate to its definition.

 # Custom completions
 You can extend the completion system by subscribing to the `editor:complete` event via [[Space Lua]].
 Your handler receives the current cursor context and can return additional completion items.